Mendeo/csv-to-js-parser/README.md

+## Version 2.3.
+What's new?
+The new version added correct handling of double quotes (") according to [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180).
+* Values in fields can now be surrounded by quotes, for example
+"aaa","bbb"
+* Now you can use separator character or even line breaks inside quotes:
+"aaa,aa","bbb
+bb"
+* Also, the field can contain the symbol (") itself, but it must be escaped:
+"aaa""aa","bbb""aaa""bb"
+* Fields that are not surrounded by double quotes, but containing this characters will also be processed correctly:
+aa"aa,bb"aaa"bbb

 # Convert csv data to an array of JavaScript objects

 Converting csv files to an array of JavaScript objects and vice versa.
 Can group input data.